dreadwrr/Developer-buddy/README.md

 for Porteus 5.01, 5.1 and Nemesis

 script includes recentchanges as well as save-changesnew.
 This is the bash version that has a python backend and is the main release. <br>
-A python version which is recentchanges implemented in pythono <br>
+A python version or pyver which is recentchanges implemented in python <br>

 I first started a Qt gui for Windows 10/11 based on recent changes.
 Then converted it for linux.